 Buy a couple of fresh baguettes and slice them about ¼ inch thick, 1 – 1½ baguettes is usually the right amount, it never seems like there is enough bread.
 Or you can cheat and use the slicer in the bakery section of your grocery store; it slices the baguette super neat, nice and even.

-Place in oven on broil on the middle rack, watch closely so you don’t burn them, set the timer initially for 2 minutes, then every one minute until they are done to your liking.
+Broil on the middle rack, watch closely so you don’t burn them, set the timer initially for 2 minutes, then every one minute until they are done to your liking.
 Good thing my hubby likes them a little crisper.
 Toast until lightly brown crispy, not like the first dark batch on the left, but more like the lighter on the right.

 ASSEMBLE TOMATO BRUSCHETTA